YMichelleDeng/Udacity-Data-Analyst-ND-Project6/README.md

 In this version, 1) the interval of y-axis for flight counts was changed to report exact number; 2) a floating bar chart was used to replace the bubbles for delay frequency, in order to align with the legend shape; 3) the x-axis for airlines was sorted by the average delay frequency across the 20 airports.

+### Version 3

+According to the feedbacks, in this version, a sorted function on airlines was added.
+Audiences can choose how to order the airlines in the x-axis.
+They can either order it by the average volume of flights or by the average delay frequency across the 20 airports.

-## Feedback
+## Feedbacks

 I invited 4 persons with different backgrounds to comment on my visualization.
 According to their feedbacks, the most obvious problem was the accuracy of y-axis for flight counts, as the measurement interval was in a thousand rather than the exact number.
 The visual cues (i.e. bars and bubbles) were also less intuitive when I used two measure axis.
-In addition, an average delay frequency line and a sorting function on arrival/departure were requested by two audiences.
-Given that the airlines listed in x-axis should be independent to each other, unlike time series data, I would question whether a line chart is meaningful in this case.
-Therefore, I would rather make no change on adding this an average line here.
+In addition, an average delay frequency line and a sorting function on airlines were requested by two audiences.
+Given that the airlines listed in x-axis should be independent to each other, unlike time series data, I would question whether a line linked all the airlines is meaningful in this case.
+Therefore, I would rather make no change on adding this average line here.

 ### Feedback 1